logzio/logz-docs/_source/user-guide/lookups/index.md

   - danielberman
 ---

-Lookups are customizable lists that allow you to easily filter by data sets.
+Lookups are custom lists that allow you to easily filter by large lists in Kibana.
+Instead of adding a long list of elements to your query, you can create lookup lists and filter by them with the operator `in lookups` or `not in lookups`.

 For example, you can create lookups of whitelisted or blacklisted usernames, IP addresses, regions, or domains.

-You can filter by lookups to create more powerful Kibana searches, dashboards, and security rules.
+Since the lookup list is centrally managed, it can be easily updated and changed without requiring manually updating multiple dashboards, saved searches, security rules, etc.

 ![Lookups](https://dytvr9ot2sszz.cloudfront.net/logz-docs/siem-lookups/siem-lookups.png)

-To reach this page, select [**Rules > Lookups**](https://app.logz.io/#/dashboard/security/rules/lookup) from the top menu of your Cloud SIEM account.
+To create a lookup list, select [**Rules > Lookups**](https://app.logz.io/#/dashboard/security/rules/lookup) from the top menu of your Cloud SIEM account.

+If you would like to create a lookup list with a large number of elements, please <a class="intercom-launch" href="mailto:help@logz.io">contact the Support team</a> so they can create it for you.
+A new lookups API is coming soon to allow you to create and update a large lookup list independently.
+{:.info-box.tip}

 #### Create a lookup